On My Way (Alan Walker, Sabrina Carpenter, and Farruko song)

-"On My Way" is a song by English-Norwegian DJ Alan Walker, American singer Sabrina Carpenter and Puerto Rican singer Farruko, released as a single on 21 March 2019 through MER and Sony Music.
-Farruko also contributes a Spanish verse.
+"On My Way" is a song by Norwegian DJ and record producer Alan Walker, American singer Sabrina Carpenter and Puerto Rican singer Farruko, released as a single on 21 March 2019 through MER and Sony Music.

 Background and release

 The song was written by Julia Karlsson, Gunnar Greve, Franklin Jovani Martinez, Marcos G. Pérez, Fredrik Borch Olsen, Jesper Borgen, Øyvind Sauvik, Anders Frøen and Anton Rundberg alongside Walker, Carpenter and Farruko.
 The production was done by Alan Walker and Big Fred.
 Karlsson and Carpenter previously worked together on Carpenter's song "Bad Time".

 On 9 March 2019, Alan Walker began teasing the song via his social media.
 On 14 March 2019, Alan Walker formally announced the song along with its release date.
 After the announcement of the song, rumours circulated that Sabrina Carpenter and Farruko would feature on the song.
 Alan Walker confirmed their involvement in the song on 19 March 2019.
 On 20 March 2019, Walker announced that he partnered with PUBG Mobile for the first anniversary of the game, and that the song would be the event's theme song.